 (…existing texts…)

 After transmitting an MU-RTS Trigger frame, the STA shall wait for a CTSTimeout interval with a value of aSIFSTime + aSlotTime + aRxPHYStartDelay.
 This interval begins when the MAC receives a PHY-TXEND.confirm primitive.
-If a PHY-RXSTART.indication primitive does not occur during the CTSTimeout interval, the STA shall conclude that the transmission of the MU-RTS Trigger frame has failed, and this STA shall invoke its backoff procedure upon expiration of the CTSTimeout interval ..
+If a PHY-RXSTART.indication primitive does not occur during the CTSTimeout interval, the STA shall conclude that the transmission of the MU-RTS Trigger frame has failed, and this STA shall invoke its backoff procedure upon expiration of the CTSTimeout interval if the MU-RTS Trigger frame initiates a TXOP.(#14328).
 If a PHY-RXSTART.indication primitive does occur during the CTSTimeout interval, the STA shall wait for the corresponding PHY-RXEND.indication primitive to determine whether the MU-RTS Trigger frame transmission was successful.
 The recognition of a valid CTS frame sent by any recipient of the MU-RTS Trigger frame, corresponding to this PHY-RXEND.indication primitive, shall be interpreted as the successful transmission of the MU-RTS Trigger frame, permitting the frame exchange sequence to continue.
 The recognition of anything else, including any other valid frame, shall be interpreted as failure of the MU-RTS Trigger frame transmission.
-In this instance, the STA may process the received frame and shall invoke its backoff procedure at the PHY-RXEND.indication primitive.
+In this instance, the STA may process the received frame and shall invoke its backoff procedure at the PHY-RXEND.indication primitive if the MU-RTS Trigger frame initiates a TXOP.(#14328)

 (…existing texts…)